ARM-software/abi-aa/sysvabi64/sysvabi64.rst

  * In position-independent code an IFUNC resolver functions must not call a function that requires a PLT entry.
-If the IFUNC resolver runs as a result of a relocation in ``.rela.dyn`` then the relocations in ``rela.plt`` will not have been resolved.
+If the IFUNC resolver runs as a result of a relocation in ``.rela.dyn`` then the relocations in ``.rela.plt`` will not have been resolved.
 This means that addresses in the ``.got.plt`` will be unchanged from their static link time value.